Your true Icelandic winter adventure awaits you. Book your tour here!

 Itinerary

 Whale sightings are extremely common in Iceland, where marine life is very active!
-Take a boat tour from Reykjavik and spot frolicking dolphins or whales in their natural habitat while coasting through Faxaflói Bay.
-As weather and sea conditions play a significant role in what we see, you can’t be sure what you’ll find–but each day is sure to be special and unique.
+Take a boat tour from Reykjavík and spot frolicking dolphins or whales in their natural habitat while coasting through Faxaflói Bay.
+As weather and sea conditions play a significant role in what we see from the boat, you can’t be sure what you’ll find, but each day is sure to be special and unique.
 No two whale-watching trips are ever the same.

-The sea creatures we usually see on our tours are minke whales, humpback whales, white-beaked dolphins, and harbor porpoises.
-Our fun and knowledgeable guides will entertain you with fun facts about Icelandic marine life.
+The sea creatures we usually see on our tours are minke whaleshumpback whaleswhite-beaked dolphins, and harbor porpoises.
+Our fun and knowledgeable guides will entertain you with fun facts about Icelandic marine life while you search for these majestic creatures.

-Afterward, you’ll have a few hours to prepare for our Northern Lights minibus tour.
-Our Magical Auroras tour departs from Reykjavik in the evening, driving deep into the countryside and away from city lights.
+After your cruise to see the whales, you’ll have a few hours to prepare for our Northern Lights minibus tour.
+Our magical auroras tour departs from Reykjavík in the evening, driving deep into the countryside and away from city lights.
 This way, you’ll get the best chance to catch the solar activity of this natural phenomenon at its glittering best.
-Watching this paint the star-studded sky in shimmering colors is something you won’t soon forget.
+Admiring the flickering lights as they dance through the star-studded sky is an experience you simply won’t forget.

 Your guide will take free photographs of you and the aurora so you can keep the memory of this awesome night alive!